Kha-kis/qbitunregistered/README.md

 Host, Username, and Password are specific to your Qbittorrent client

 The delete files option is if you would like to remove files from disk.

+TO-DO:

+Add a dry run option.
+When delete_files option is enabled identification of torrents that are cross seeded and removing just the torrent for these and not the files.